 The Best PASS Ever

 Perhaps it started with the entertaining (albeit ill-advised) Tina Turner impersonator during the opening keynote on day one, belting out “Simply The Best”.
 We were informed that this summit was the largest ever, with over 3,700 registrants and many thousands more tuned in to catch the live stream of the keynotes, another first for PASS.
-The organization continues to make good strides toward building community at the summit, embracing Twitter and sharing many of the unofficial meetups on the website.
+The organization continues to make good strides toward building community at the summit, embracing social media and sharing many of the unofficial meetups on the website.
 Despite the unrest around the leadership (more on that shortly), PASS continues to improve the summit every year.

 On a personal note, this was certainly the best PASS summit ever for me.
 Because of my involvement with the SQL Server community, I’ve had the pleasure to get to know scores of folks in this community, many of whom I consider to be friends.
 Because of these connections I’ve made, the trip to Seattle last week was like a homecoming for me.
 I felt a lot like Norm walking into Cheers, where everybody knows your name.
-I wasn’t selected to deliver a session this year, but I was invited to host a Birds of a Feather table as well as participate in the Ask the Experts booth, and was asked to join the blogger table to “live blog” and tweet throughout each of the keynote addresses.
+Although I wasn’t selected to deliver a session this year, I was invited to host a Birds of a Feather table as well as participate in the Ask the Experts booth, and was asked to join the blogger table to “live blog” and tweet throughout each of the keynote addresses.
 I was honored to participate in all 3 of these, but the last one was particularly enjoyable.

 Product Developments